 Some height loss is normal with aging.

-Beginning around age 30, people begin to loose height at about a quarter of an inch per decade.
+Beginning around age 30, people begin to lose height at about a quarter of an inch per decade.
 Height loss is accelerated as we get older.
 It is not uncommon to lose a full inch by the time we reach 60.
+Not only do you lose height, but your upper back suffers as well, causing a knot between shoulder blades.

 Here are the leading causes of height loss.

 Discs thin because of constant compression, a load on each disc when you are vertical - standing or sitting.
-The other reason for thinning discs is desiccation - the discs loss moisture, they dry out.
-Interestingly, discs re-hydrate over night and because they are under no compression when lying down, we are actually a bit taller after sleeping than we were the night before.
+The other reason for thinning discs is desiccation - the discs lose moisture; they dry out.
+Interestingly, discs re-hydrate over night and because they are under no compression when lying down.
+We are actually a bit taller after sleeping than we were the night before.

 Another factor is bone loss, osteoporosis.
 Osteoporosis literally means porous bone.
 Some bone cells die off at a higher rate than new bone cells are produced.
 Osteoporosis is more dominant in women - about 50% of women show bone loss, while in men it is about 30%.
 Genetically men start off with greater bone mass than women, thus bone loss is more evident in women.